UK homeowners have increasingly been victim to a range of property fraud tactics developed by scammers.

 This type of scam can come in two forms:

-This is when a quick sale company will agree to buy your home for a certain amount, and then drop the price even further at the last minute.
+This is when a quick sale company will agree to buying your property, but then lower the price at the last chance.

 Be wary when searching for properties on shopping and auction marketplaces like eBay and Gumtree.
 Some listings may seem appealing, but the person who posted the listing may not be the legal owner.